Seth Putnam: 1993 arrest

-Drug overdose and coma
+Drug overdoses and coma

 On October 12, 2004, Putnam was hospitalized after ingesting a cocktail of crack cocaine, alcohol, heroin, and two months' worth of Ambien sleeping pills.
 It has been reported that he spent the previous day contemplating suicide, though exact circumstances surrounding the drug overdose are vague.
 He was sent to Spaulding Rehab before he woke up from his coma.

 Anal Cunt's 1997 album I Like It When You Die contained the track "You're in a Coma".
 Putnam's reaction to the resulting irony of being in a coma was published in the Boston Phoenix: "Actually, it turned out it was just as gay as the song I wrote nine years ago – being in a coma was just as fuckin' stupid as I wrote it was."
-Anal Cunt kept performing the song during live shows after the coma, with Putnam sharing anecdotes with the audience before the song.
+Anal Cunt kept performing "You're in a Coma" during live shows after Putnam's coma, with Putnam sharing anecdotes with the audience before the song.

-Prior to his coma in 2004, Putnam overdosed on heroin in 1998.
+Prior to his 2004 coma, Putnam overdosed on heroin in 1998.
 In a 2007 interview, he said: "In 1998 I was dead for 10 minutes from a heroin overdose.
 The EMT's used that stuff to revive people and it didn't work.
 They tried it a second time for the hell of it and it worked.
 All I remember was waking up in my kitchen having no idea where I was.
 On the way to the hospital, the EMT told me I was probably going to have brain damage the rest of my life.
 By the time I got to the hospital I was completely back to normal though.
 I didn't see any 'mystic visions' or anything that time either."

 Feud with Chris Barnes

 There was friction between Putnam and Six Feet Under vocalist Chris Barnes.
-According to Putnam's defunct website, Putnam and Josh Martin (Anal Cunt guitarist) went to a Six Feet Under show while they were touring for their first album to hand out fliers looking for a drummer, they eventually heckled Barnes during a Six Feet Under set, Putnam yelled "Ha ha! you got kicked out of Cannibal Corpse!" which lead to an altercation between the three after Six Feet Under finished their set, ending with Six Feet Under's roadies ganging up on Putnam and Martin grabbing Barnes' wrists before Barnes fled to his tour bus and hid there.
-Putnam released the song "Chris Barnes Is a Pussy" as retaliation to the incident in 1999.
+According to Putnam's defunct website, Putnam and Josh Martin (Anal Cunt guitarist) went to a Six Feet Under show to hand out fliers looking for a drummer.
+They heckled Barnes during the Six Feet Under set, with Putnam yelling "Ha ha!
+You got kicked out of Cannibal Corpse!" leading to an altercation between the three after Six Feet Under finished playing.
+The incident culminated with Six Feet Under's roadies ganging up on Putnam, while Martin grabbed Barnes' wrists, and ended when Barnes fled to his tour bus and hid there.
+Anal Cunt released the song "Chris Barnes Is a Pussy" on their 1999 album It Just Gets Worse in retaliation.
 According to Putnam in an interview with Capital Chaos TV several years later, Six Feet Under went out of their way to avoid playing in the same city as Anal Cunt several years after the incident.
 Putnam stated "I guess he (Chris Barnes) is still afraid of me".
-Despite the feud, Putnam eventually became a fan of Six Feet Under and stated that "Murdered in the Basement" was his favorite song by Six Feet Under.
+Despite the feud, Putnam eventually became a fan of Six Feet Under and stated that "Murdered in the Basement" was his favorite of the band's songs.
 Martin also said that Putnam saw Cannibal Corpse live on their Eaten Back To Life tour.